mergeandvary/mergeandvary.github.io/_posts/2016-04-22-my-journey-into-scraping-twitter-and-or-reddit-data.markdown

 About PRAW: [http://praw.readthedocs.io/en/stable/](http://praw.readthedocs.io/en/stable/)

-It doesn't seem to difficult.
+It doesn't seem too difficult.
 I think getting my hands dirty combined with my *very* limited knowledge of python I might actually be able to get somewhere with the Reddit API and PRAW.

 This was my first test run - getting the top 5 hot threads on the opensource subreddit.